 An inground trampoline is placed right over the pit.
 This means that the legs of the trampoline simply rest on the grass.
 Because an inground trampoline stands higher on the ground, you don't have to dig the pit as deep.
 In our manuals, you will always find a special pit drawing which helps you dig the right pit.

 Because the inground trampoline stands on the grass with its short legs, these trampolines of EXIT Toys have an entrance of approximately 20 centimetres.
 A groundlevel trampoline lies even with the grass surface and has no steps.
 This makes the ground level trampoline extra easy to enter by children, but also, for example, by a lawnmower or a go-kart: so be careful!

 A third difference lies in the ventilation.
 While jumping on an inground trampoline, it’s important that the air can escape from the pit.
 The inground trampolines of EXIT Toys have holes on the side of the protective pads for this purpose.
-Because the protective pads on a groundlevel trampoline are dug in, ground level trampolines have a special venting system in the jumping mat.
+Because groundlevel trampolines are completely dug in, these EXIT trampolines have a special ventilation system in the jumping mat.
 Thanks to both venting systems, you can enjoy the benefits of a tightly sprung trampoline and a great bounce: win-win!

 Because the EXIT Toys inground trampolines have a small entrance of 20 centimetres, they are standardly provided with a safety net.
 You can also choose a safety net for the groundlevel trampolines.
 Do you think this is too conspicuous in the garden?
 Then go for a groundlevel trampoline with safety tiles.
 The unique Freezone safety tiles from EXIT Toys offer an optimal protection, without disturbing the peaceful look of your garden.
 Whether you choose an inground trampoline or a groundlevel trampoline: safety is guaranteed!